-Ukraine Nuclear Data Centre (UKRNDC)
+Ukraine Nuclear Data Centre (UkrNDC)

-UKRNDC was formed in 1996, with initial responsibility for the compilation of neutron data published in the Ukraine.
+UkrNDC was formed in 1996, with initial responsibility for the compilation of neutron data published in the Ukraine.
 Both the products and services have expanded over the years, and current activities are listed below.

-- Type of institute Subdivision within the Department of Neutron Physics, Institute for Nuclear Research of National Academy of Science of Ukraine

-- Participating country Ukraine
+- Type of institute Subdivision within the Department of Neutron Physics, Institute for Nuclear Research of National Academy of Science of Ukraine - Participating country Ukraine

-Staff and Programmes

-- Total staff 5 professionals
+- Total staff 4 professionals

-Allocated to nuclear data activities 5 professionals, of which 2 equivalent man years are dedicated to NRDC Network activities.
+Allocated to nuclear data activities 4 professionals, of which 2 equivalent man years are dedicated to NRDC Network activities.

 - Fiscal year Calendar year

-- Budget cycle 3 years
+- Budget cycle 5 years

-- 1. Service - Nuclear data services for users in Ukraine, including Web service.

-- Compilation of numerical data and related information for neutron, charged-particle reaction and photonuclear data measurements (EXFOR) in Ukraine. - Compilation of bibliographic references to measurements, calculations, reviews and evaluations of microscopic neutron, charged-particle and photonuclear reaction data (CINDA) published by Ukrainian scientists.
+- 1. Service - Nuclear data services for users in Ukraine, including Web service. - 2.
+Reaction Data - Compilation of numerical data and related information for neutron, charged-particle reaction and photonuclear data measurements (EXFOR) in Ukraine. - 3.
+Web-site - Development of Web-site with various nuclear reaction data and computer codes to facilitate customer work with nuclear data in Ukraine.

-3. Web-site

-• Development of Web-site with various nuclear reaction data and computer codes to facilitate customer work with nuclear data in Ukraine.